Wild Sets with Collet-Eckmann Points and Infinitely Many Sinks: Stability and Coexistence: Curves of secondary tangencies

-Since $\lambda^{\theta}\mu<1$, for $\epsilon$ small enough, this last quantity cannot be equal to $2$.
-The proof is completed. \end{proof} The following lemma shows that one cannot find a $n_0$ tangency on the line $a_n+\frac{T}{\mu^{n+n_0/2}}$ with $T$ a large constant. \begin{lem} For $T$ large enough, there are no secondary tangencies of type $n_0$ along the line $a_n+\frac{T}{\mu^{n+n_0/2}}$, with $T$ large. \end{lem} \begin{proof} As in the proof of the previous lemma, by \eqref{z2position1} and Lemma \ref{ymaxymin},
+Since $\lambda^{3\theta}\mu^{7/4}<1$, see \eqref{thetacond}, this last quantity cannot be close to $2$.
+Contraddiction.The proof is complete. \end{proof} The following lemma shows that one cannot find a $n_0$ tangency on the line $a_n+\frac{T}{\mu^{n+n_0^*/2}}$ with $T$ a large constant. \begin{lem} For $T$ large enough, there are no secondary tangencies of type $n_0$ along the line $a_n+\frac{T}{\mu^{n+n_0^*/2}}$. \end{lem} \begin{proof} As in the proof of the previous lemma, By Lemma \ref{hnbounds},